 Find numerous Physiotherapists in India from the comfort of your home on Lybrate.com.
-You will find Physiotherapists with more than 34 years of experience on Lybrate.com.
+You will find Physiotherapists with more than 33 years of experience on Lybrate.com.
 You can find Physiotherapists online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Neha Kaushik

 Spinal Surgery Disorders

 Treatment of Splinting